RaulPPelaez/Naga_KeypadMapper/README.md

 # Naga_KeypadMapper
-This little linux xorg daemon allows you to map the side keypad of the Razer Naga series mice via a configuration file called mapping.txt under $HOME/.naga/
+This little linux xorg daemon allows you to map the side keypad of the Razer Naga series mice via a configuration file called mapping.txt under $HOME/.naga/ . requieres xdotool and a X server enviroment to work.

+Currently tested only for Razer Naga Epic (pre-2014 version) in Ubuntu 14.04.

 More info and mapping.txt syntax in README

 Be adviced that I release this project without any sort of warranty.
 So use under your own responsability.

 This daemon does not, in any case modify any system file nor propertie of any device.
-So the process is totally reversible just by deleting the files.
+So the process is totally reversible just by deleting the files and at most rebooting.
 It is absolutely non invasive

 #INSTALLATION